Examples for the standard conjecture of Hodge type: Abstract

 \section{Abstract}

-For each prime number $p$ and each integer $g \geqslant 5$, we construct infinitely many abelian varieties of dimension $g$ over $\overline \bF_p$ satisfying the standard conjecture of Hodge type.
+For each prime number $p$ and each integer $g \geqslant 4$, we construct infinitely many abelian varieties of dimension $g$ over $\Fpbar$ satisfying the standard conjecture of Hodge type.
 The main tool is a recent theorem of Ancona \cite{anc21}.
 These varieties are constructed explicitly through Honda--Tate theory.
 Moreover, they have Tate classes that are not generated by divisors nor liftable to characteristic zero.
 Also, we prove a result towards a classification of simple abelian varieties for which the result of \cite{anc21} can be applied to.
-Along the way, we prove a result about Honda-Tate theory of independant interest.
+Along the way, we prove results of independent interest about Honda-Tate theory and about multiplicative relations between algebraic integers.